MarkHoeber/tools-tech-syllabus/source/sphinx.rst

 Part 1
 =========

 #.
-Make a fork of |Get Started Sphinx Repo| in your own GitHub account.
+Make a fork of :xref:`Get Started Sphinx Repo` in your own GitHub account.

 #.
 Read the repository ReadMe.